 The Company determines if an arrangement contains a lease at inception.
-For arrangements where the Company is the lessee, operating leases are included in Other assets, Accounts payable and accrued expenses, and Other long-term liabilities within the consolidated balance sheet as of March 31, 2019.
+For arrangements where the Company is the lessee, operating leases are included in Other assets, Accounts payable and accrued expenses, and Other long-term liabilities within the consolidated balance sheet.
 The Company currently does not have any finance leases.